Andrés Barboza

-Eduar Andrés Barboza Cubilla (born 23 July 1994), known as Andrés Barboza, is a Uruguayan footballer who plays as a centre-back for Chilean club Santiago Wanderers.
+Eduar Andrés Barboza Cubilla (born 23 July 1994), known as Andrés Barboza, is a Uruguayan footballer who plays as a centre-back for Chilean club San Marcos de Arica.

 Club career

 Barboza began his career with Cerro and next he played for Fénix in the Uruguayan Primera División until 2018.

 In 2019, he moved to Mexico and joined Mineros de Zacatecas.

 In 2020, Barboza returned to his homeland and rejoined Fénix for three seasons.

 In 2023, he moved abroad again and signed with Chilean club Santiago Wanderers.

+In July 2026, Barboza returned to Chile with San Marcos de Arica.